15 Best WordPress Table Plugins Tested & Compared for 2026

 Key Features

-• Supports essential elements: text, numbers, links, HTML, JavaScript
+• Supports text, numbers, images, links, HTML, and JavaScript

-• Import data from Excel, CSV, HTML, JSON, and Google Sheets
+• Import data from Excel, CSV, HTML, JSON, ODS, and Google Sheets

 What We Like Most

-• Flexible import and export options in multiple formats
+• Flexible import options from multiple external sources

 What Could Be Better